Over the ages, people have attributed many facts to numbers.

 A fathom is a unit of measurement used within both US and imperial measurements and is equal to six feet (1.828 m).
 The most common usage of fathoms is when measuring the depth of water, but it isn’t an internationally accepted unit of measurement.
 While it isn’t as commonly used nowadays, it was the most frequently used unit for measuring the depth of water throughout the history of the English-speaking world.

 Many different instruments have a connection with the number six.
 Anyone who has picked up a guitar and played Wonderwall should know that standard guitars have six strings.
 Many woodwind instruments also have six holes bored into them.

 August used to be the sixth month in the ancient Roman calendar, and it had a different name.
-Because it was the sixth month, it was duly named Sextilis (remember that in Latin, sex means six).
+Because it was the sixth month, it was duly named Sextilis.
 Then Julius Caesar came along and added in June and July, bumping Sextilis back and giving it a different name.

 We commonly accept the fact that we as humans have just five senses – smell, taste, sight, touch, and hearing.
-That being said, if someone is said to sense things with their mind, instead of their physical senses, they’re said to have the sixth sense.
-Also known as extrasensory perception, people with this claim can sense things that others wouldn’t normally, giving them heightened awareness.
+That being said, if someone is said to sense things with their mind instead of their physical senses, they’re said to have the sixth sense.
+Also known as extrasensory perception, people with this claim can sense things that others wouldn’t normally do, giving them heightened awareness.